Accelerating Attention with Basis Decomposition: Method

 \begin{restatable}[Almost Sure Full Rank of Random Matrices]{theorem}{fullRankRandomTheorem} Let $\vec{W}$ be an $r \times r$ real random matrix.
 Suppose the entries of $\vec{W}$ are drawn from a probability measure $\mu$ on $\mathbb{R}^{r^2}$ that is absolutely continuous with respect to the Lebesgue measure $\lambda$.
 Then $W$ has full rank (\(\mathrm{rank}(W)=r\)) with probability 1. \end{restatable}

 Theorem~\ref{thm:full-rank-random} (proof in Appendix \ref{sec:proof_full_rank_random}) states that if a matrix \(\vec{M} \in \mathbb{R}^{r \times r}\) has entries drawn from a distribution that is absolutely continuous with respect to the Lebesgue measure, then \(\vec{M}\) is full rank with probability 1.
-In practical terms, this applies to any matrix with random noise of arbitrary (non-degenerate) scale.
+In practical terms, this applies to any matrix whose entries follow a continuous distribution, including weights perturbed by any non-degenerate continuous noise.

-Therefore, when \(\vec{W}\) is generated as a product of noised matrices \(\Vec{U}\Vec{V}^\top\), we can safely assume in practice that any selection of \(r\) rows from \(\vec{W}\) forms a matrix \(\vec{B} \in \mathbb{R}^{r \times n}\) that is full-rank.
-This situation is common in practice—for example, when \(\Vec{U}\) and \(\Vec{V}\) are weight matrices learned via stochastic gradient descent (SGD) in neural networks, where random initialization and noisy updates introduce sufficient perturbations.
-As a result, any \(r \times r\) submatrix of \(\vec{B}\), formed by choosing \(r\) columns, is full rank with probability 1, resulting that the rows of \(\vec{B}\) are linearly independent.
-This allows us to \textbf{freely choose} any \(r\) rows (or \(r\) columns) as a valid basis for BD reconstruction, without requiring explicit rank analysis or rotating.
+Therefore, when \(\vec{W}\) is a product of weight matrices \(\Vec{U}\Vec{V}^\top\) whose entries follow a continuous distribution, any \(r\) rows of \(\vec{W}\) form a submatrix \(\vec{B}\in\mathbb{R}^{r\times n}\) whose entries are also continuous.
+By Theorem~\ref{thm:full-rank-random}, every \(r\times r\) sub-block of \(\vec{B}\) (obtained by choosing any \(r\) columns) is invertible with probability 1, so the \(r\) rows of \(\vec{B}\) are linearly independent.
+We thus \textbf{freely choose} any \(r\) rows (or symmetrically, any \(r\) columns) as a valid basis for BD reconstruction, without explicit rank analysis or pivoting.
+This situation is common in practice—for example, when \(\Vec{U}\) and \(\Vec{V}\) are weight matrices learned via stochastic gradient descent (SGD), whose stochastic dynamics make the resulting weights samples from a continuous distribution rather than deterministic values~\citep{mandt2017stochastic, zhou2020towards}.

 Notably, PIFA~\citep{zhao2025pivoting} can be regarded as a special case of BD: it selects basis rows via QR factorization with column pivoting, approximating the most numerically independent directions~\citep{businger1971linear}.
-While this is useful in rare rank-deficient or ill-conditioned settings, such guarantees are unnecessary in typical neural networks where noise ensures full rank.
+While this is useful in rare rank-deficient or ill-conditioned settings, such guarantees are unnecessary in typical neural networks where the stochasticity of training ensures full rank with probability 1.
 Hence, BD offers a more flexible and efficient basis selection strategy.

 In particular, we find that choosing contiguous rows/columns, such as the first‑\(r\) or last‑\(r\) rows/columns, offers significant efficiency advantages.
 It minimizes the I/O overhead during reconstruction by avoiding scattered memory writes/reads on modern hardware such as GPUs.
 We adopt this strategy as the standard basis selection method for BD in practice.